Continuous Combinatorics of Abelian Group Actions

 to code the state $q\in Q$, where $1^q$ denotes $q$ many consecutive 1s.
 The obvious way to code the position is to line up the leading 5 consecutive 0s in the above code with the code for the symbol of the cell the head is reading.
 However, we will postpone this to address another important consideration.

-That consideration is that we would like the elements in the subshift to maintain a certain parity.
-To achieve this, we want to make sure that in our definition of the canonical allowable pattern $\pi(M)$, all 1s appear in positions of the same parity.
+The consideration is regarding the parities of positions of $1$s in $\pi(M)$.
+To be precise, an element $(i,j)\in \Z^2$ has {\em even parity} if $i+j$ is even, and {\em odd parity} if $i+j$ is odd.
+The consideration is that we would like to make sure that in our definition of the canonical allowable pattern $\pi(M)$, all 1s appear in positions of the same parity.
 For this we use the method of {\em padding}, which is to append a $0$ to each digit of the code, no matter whether it is 0 or 1.
 Equivalently, we apply the replacement rule to the results of above coding schemes.
-Now all lines of $\pi(M)$ coding tape configurations have 1s occurring only in odd positions.
+Now all lines of $\pi(M)$ coding tape configurations have 1s occurring only in even positions.
 It only remains to determine the exact position for the (padded) string coding the state of the machine.
 For this we first align the beginning of the string with the beginning position of the code for the cell the head is reading and then shift one unit to the right.
-Thus in all lines of $\pi(M)$ coding the state and the head position, all 1s occur in even positions.
+Thus in all lines of $\pi(M)$ coding the state and the head position, all 1s occur in odd positions.
 Figure~\ref{fig:cap} illustrates the construction of $\pi(M)$; some spaces are added for readability.